 B.1.17. not transfer domain names from or to a Tag or a particular Tag Classification, or use a Tag of a particular Tag Classification, as a means of avoiding an obligation or restriction which should properly apply in the circumstances;

-B.1.18. comply with all applicable laws (in particular, the Data Protection Act 1998, subsequent revisions thereof or associated regulations and statutory instruments from time to time) applicable to your activities, as well as distance selling regulations or equivalent including relevant cooling off periods; and
+B.1.18. comply with all applicable laws (in particular, the Data Protection Legislation) applicable to your activities, as well as distance selling regulations or equivalent including relevant cooling off periods; and

 B.1.19. comply with all relevant Policies.

 B.2.
 You agree that we may undertake a credit check of anyone who operates or applies for a Tag, and may repeat such a check at any point during the term of this Contract.
 You agree to promptly provide us with any reasonable information or documentation which we may require from you in order to undertake such credit check(s).

 B.3.
 You agree that we may ask you to provide us with the contact details for two or more referees and that we may ask those referees to provide us with written references, either when you apply for a new Tag or request increased credit. (together, the General Requirements).

 C. Self Managed Tag Classification

 C.1.
 In addition to the General Requirements, a Self Managed Tag holder must, to be eligible for the Self Managed Tag Classification: